shivam-kaushik/Lumio/PLAY_STORE_SETUP.md

 1. Go to [Firebase Console](https://console.firebase.google.com/)
 2. Select your project (`lumio-44058`)
 3. Go to Project Settings → Your apps
-4. Add a new Android app with package name: `com.lumio.app`
+4. Add a new Android app with package name: `io.lumio.app`
 5. Download the new `google-services.json`
 6. Replace `android/app/google-services.json` with the new file